 The first year of college is the best time to meet new people, make new friends, and learn more about yourself.
-In order to have the best freshman year, here are 12 things every college student should do in their first year of school.
+To have the best freshman year, here are 12 things every college student should do in their first year.

 12 things to do your freshman year of college